HenrikMartinussen/SCWCD/ch4/readme.txt

 In order to test and generate test coverage reports: mvn clean test cobertura:cobertura
-In order to see the test coverage reports, go to
+In order to see the test coverage reports, go to target/site/cobertura/ browse from the index.html

+In order to run integration-tests mvn clean integration-test or mvn clean verify